Aalyahmonday/ytbplus/Building.md

 ![Screen Shot 2022-02-15 at 15 37 58](https://user-images.githubusercontent.com/52943116/154024200-f9cf8726-5536-4d68-a649-96649bc99e40.png)

-6. Grab a coffee.
-The process might take several minutes.
+6. Grab a coffee ☕️ The process might take several minutes.
 The IPA is stored in `./uYouPlus/packages`

 ***